 Je travaille autant qu'elle.

 For detailed information about how to use comparatives, including whether to use de

 , please see my lesson on French comparatives

 Introduction to French Superlatives

 Superlatives express ultimate superiority or inferiority, claiming that one thing is the most or least of all.
 There are two types of French superlatives:

 C'est le livre le plus intéressant du monde.

 It's the most interesting book in the world.

-2. Inferiority: le moins the least
+2. Inferiority: le moins

 Nous avons acheté la voiture la moins chère.